lucio617/mlearning/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mlearning is to …
+The goal of mlearning is to perform supervised and unsupervised learning easily

 ## Installation